The uniqueness of the Fisher metric as information metric: -integrable parametrized measure models and local statistical continuous tensor fields

 \begin{definition} (\cite[Definition 2.2]{AJLS2012}) A section $\tau$ of the bundle $T^*M \otimes _{n\, times}\otimes T^* M$ is called {\it a weakly continuous covariant $n$-tensor}, if the value $\tau (V_n)$ is a continuous function for any continuous $n$-vector field $V_n$ on $M$. \end{definition}

-\begin{definition} (\cite[Definition 2.1]{AJLS2012}) A {\em covariant $n$-tensor field }on $\Mm_+(\Om)$ assigns to each $\mu \in \Mm_+(\Om)$ a multilinear map $\tau_\mu: \bigoplus^n L^n (\Om, \mu) \to \R$ that is continuous w.r.t. the product topology on $\bigoplus^n L^n (\Om, \mu)$. \end{definition}
+\begin{definition} (\cite[Definition 2.1]{AJLS2012}) A {\em covariant $n$-tensor field }on $\Mm(\Om)$ assigns to each $\mu \in \Mm(\Om)$ a multilinear map $\tau_\mu: \bigoplus^n L^n (\Om, \mu) \to \R$ that is continuous w.r.t. the product topology on $\bigoplus^n L^n (\Om, \mu)$. \end{definition}

-\begin{definition}[Locality and continuity condition] (\cite[Definition 2.8]{AJLS2012}) A {\it statistical} covariant continuous $n$-tensor field $A$ assigns to each parametrized measure model $(M, \Om, \mu, p)$ a {\it weakly continuous} (in the sense of Definition \ref{def:new}) covariant $n$-tensor field $A|_{(M, \Om, \mu, p)}$ on $M$ (cf. Definition \ref{df:tensor}).
-A statistical covariant continuous $n$-tensor field $A$ is called {\it local} if there is a covariant $n$-tensor field $\tilde A$ on $\Mm_+(\Om)$ with the following property for any parametrized measure model $(M, \Om, \mu, p)$ and any $V _i \in T_xM$
+\begin{definition}[Locality and continuity condition] (\cite[Definition 2.8]{AJLS2012}) Given a class $\{ \Om\}$ of measure spaces, {\it a statistical} covariant continuous $n$-tensor field $A$ assigns to each parametrized measure model $(M, \Om, \mu, p)$ where $\Om \in \{ \Om \}$ a {\it weakly continuous} (in the sense of Definition \ref{def:new}) covariant $n$-tensor field $A|_{(M, \Om, \mu, p)}$ on $M$ (cf. Definition \ref{df:tensor}).
+A statistical covariant continuous $n$-tensor field $A$ is called {\it local} if there is a covariant $n$-tensor field $\tilde A$ on $\Mm(\Om)$ with the following property for any parametrized measure model $(M, \Om, \mu, p)$ and any $V _i \in T_xM$

 \end{definition}

 From now on, if a weakly continuous covariant tensor $A $ on a $k$-integrable statistical model $(M, \Om, \mu, p)$ satisfies (\ref{for:local}) for $A|_{(M, \Om, \mu, p)} = A$, we shall write $A = p^*(\tilde A)$.